About the Program

-In San Antonio alone, the cybersecurity field is rapidly growing, with NSA Texas; the Air Force Intelligence, Surveillance and Reconnaissance Agency; the U.S. Air Force Cryptologic and Cyber Systems Division; and numerous military contractors such as General Dynamics, Raytheon, and Booz Allen Hamilton located in the area.
+In San Antonio alone, the cybersecurity field is rapidly growing, with NSA/CSS Texas; the Twenty-Fourth Air Force (Air Forces Cyber); the Twenty-Fifth Air Force (Air Force Intelligence, Surveillance and Reconnaissance); the U.S. Air Force Cryptologic and Cyber Systems Division; and numerous military contractors such as General Dynamics, Raytheon, and Booz Allen Hamilton located in the area.

-Additionally, Southwest Research Institute, USAA and Rackspace represent a few of many private organizations that look to hire cybersecurity professionals.
+Additionally, Southwest Research Institute, USAA, Rackspace, Digital Defense and IPSecure represent a few of many private organizations that look to hire cybersecurity professionals.

 Admission is granted only to those with high promise for success in graduate study.
 Applicants demonstrate this potential through previous academic records and testing.

 To be considered for admission to the Master of Science in Cybersecurity program, applicants must:

 - Have a bachelor’s degree in Computer Science, Computer Engineering, Software Engineering, or a closely related discipline.
 Applicants who earned a bachelor’s degree in a closely related discipline, such as Electrical Engineering, Mathematics, or Physics may be admitted with the provision that they take the prerequisite courses listed below.
 The program director will evaluate applicants from other disciplines on an individual basis.

 - Have a minimum Grade Point Average (GPA) of 3.00 for their bachelor’s degree.